scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-fp.md

 And that’s it.
 That’s the data model for an FP-style pizza system.
-This solution is very concise because it doesn't require the operations on a pizza to be combined with the data model.
+This solution is very concise because it doesn’t require the operations on a pizza to be combined with the data model.
 The data model is easy to read, like declaring the design for a relational database.
 It is also very easy to create values of our data model and inspect them: